Spotlight: Famous Faces

 The Heinz History Center receives one of the largest loans ever from the National Portrait Gallery — all with a focus on faces from Pittsburgh.

-The Heinz History Center wants to make one thing very clear with its new “Smithsonian’s Portraits of Pittsburgh: Works from the National Portrait Gallery” exhibition.
+The Heinz History Center, which reopens on Wednesday, July 1, wants to make one thing very clear with its new “Smithsonian’s Portraits of Pittsburgh: Works from the National Portrait Gallery” exhibition.

 While the history center is an affiliate of the Smithsonian, and while the Smithsonian often loans its collections for traveling exhibitions, works from the National Portrait Gallery do not typically travel.